toptal/picasso/packages/base-tailwind/README.md

 # `base-tailwind`

-Base Tailwind definitions.
-This preset has to be reused by any product-specific Tailwind configuration (Picasso, Caliber, etc.).
+Base Tailwind configuration that contains global design token.
+This preset have to be reused by any project-specific Tailwind configuration (Picasso, Caliber, etc.).

 ```javascript